Where to Start (Part 3)

 Next post • Previous post • Index

-(Also: Exploring your Inciting Incident.)
+Exploring your Inciting Incident

-And yet, for many novice and/or hesitant fiction writers, that’s not always the case.
+But for many novice and/or hesitant fiction writers, that’s not always the case.
 Rule #1 loses a significant amount of value if you lack the experience, insight and/or courage to begin jotting down that first line.

 For instance: What if a skinny third-grader named Johnny is beaten up by several sumo-sized fifth graders?
 That’s an inciting incident.
 Johnny begins to formulate a cunningly sophisticated, yet bloodless, idea for revenge and eventually sets the plan in motion.
 Either he succeeds or fails miserably.
 Maybe Johnny fails but learns other important lessons about friendship or love or the downside of revenge.
 That’s the plot.